Want to make a difference during the summer?

 - Applications will be accepted until all positions are filled; there is no set deadline date.

 - If you worked at TASP for the last summer and wish to re-apply for this summer, you are not required to submit references, but you do have to complete an application.

 Our staff is comprised of high school graduates, college students, graduate students and teachers.
 We offer day and residential positions, and international residents are welcome to apply.
 We do require all applicants be fluent in English (read /writing).
-The commitment for most staff is seven weeks.
+The commitment for most staff is six weeks.
 Counselors must attend the staff orientation one week prior to the campers’ arrival and remain at camp after the campers’ departure until their responsibilities are complete.
 Each activity and academic class lasts for one hour with proportionate amount of staff assigned for coverage. (ie: campers vs counselors) Members of the swimming staff must have WSI (Water Safety Instructor) or LGT (Lifeguard Training) and CPR (Cardiopulmonary Resuscitation).
 Lifeguards must have current CPR and First Aid certificates.
 Members of the sailing staff hold US Sailing Level 1 certificates as well as lifeguarding, first aid and CPR certificates.

 Anne Archer Yetsko, the associate director of Camp Merri-Mac in Black Mountain, North Carolina says "Employers who themselves have been camp counselors understand the qualities required to successfully do this job and, consequently, often seek these individuals out when filling positions.
 But now the secret is getting out and having “Summer Camp Counselor” on a resume can make a potential employee much more desirable!"
 Please take a look at her 10 Reasons Why Businesses Should Hire Former Camp Counselors.